CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 {{%notice warning%}}

-As mentioned earlier, `ifdown2` always deletes logical interfaces after bringing them down.
+`ifdown2` always deletes logical interfaces after bringing them down.
 Use the `--admin-state` option if you only want to administratively bring the interface up or down.
-In terms of the above example, `ifdown br2001` deletes `br2001`.
+In the above example, `ifdown br2001` deletes `br2001`.

 {{%/notice%}}